statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     includeClosed?: boolean;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "GetChannelsRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type GetChannelsRequest = JsonRpcRequest<'GetChannels', {
     includeClosed?: boolean;
 }>;

+// Warning: (ae-incompatible-release-tags) The symbol "GetChannelsResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type GetChannelsResponse = JsonRpcResponse<ChannelResult[]>;